“I can live for two months on a good compliment.”

 I know I have.

 Not all compliments are created equal.
-There is a right way and a wrong way of giving compliments, and many of us don’t know the difference.
+There is a right way and a wrong way of giving them, and many of us don’t know the difference.

 When you receive a great compliment, you feel absolutely incredible, as though all self-doubt just melts away.

-That is the effect you want your compliments to have.
+That is the effect you want your’s to have.

 After my recent guest post on TinyBuddha, I got an email from a reader named Karen who told me that my writing made a difference in her life.

 Man, was I beaming after that.
 It happened a couple days ago and I still feel wonderful because of it.
 Thanks Karen!

 And as I was writing this post, I got an email from Yuri saying that she found my writing “fresh and sincere”.
 There’s hardly a nicer thing that someone can say, since that’s exactly the effect I’m going for!

 I know you’ve received a compliment before that made you feel the same way.
 Don’t you want to spread the love and give that feeling to others?